biodash/biodash.github.io/content/codeclub/S05E09/index.md

 </div>

--   You might have been surprised that the inital code did not result in an error, since we normally map dataframe columns (like `displ` and `hwy` in this plot) to aesthetics, and `"blue"` is not a name of one of the columns in `mpg`.
+-   You might have been surprised that the initial code did not result in an error, since we normally map dataframe columns (like `displ` and `hwy` in this plot) to aesthetics, and `"blue"` is not a name of one of the columns in `mpg`.

     But, because `"blue"` was quoted, it was interpreted as a stand-alone *vector* instead.
 And in turn, because of R's automatic vector recycling, `"blue"` was repeated as many times as needed, under the hood, to map it to all observations in the plot.

-    (This leads to the realization that you don't *have to* map aesthetics to dataframe columns, you can also provide stand-alone vectors: you'll see more of that in the next exercise.)

 </details>